JamesMenetrey/LatexCompendium/README.md

 This repository is a collection of the most common uses of LaTeX.
 It contains references, boilerplates and examples.

+The main purpose of this repository is to provide user-friendly references of the LaTeX features.
+Feel free to contribute!

 ## Structure of the repository

 - The folder [boilerplates](boilerplates) contains templates recurrently used when creating new LaTeX documents.